Lightning-Universe/lightning-flash/docs/source/reference/speech_recognition.rst

 The Task
 ********

-Text classification is the task of assigning a piece of text (word, sentence or document) an appropriate class, or category.
-The categories depend on the chosen data set and can range from topics.
+Speech recognition is the task of classifying audio into a text transcription.
+We rely on `Wav2Vec <https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/>`_ as our backbone, fine-tuned on labeled transcriptions for speech to text.

 -----